walidabul/walidabul/README.md

 - 🌱 I’m currently learning Solidity (Blockchain).
 - 👯 I’m looking to collaborate on Github.
 - 🤔 I’m looking for help with Smart contracts.
-- 💬 Ask me about VOIP, IOT, Blockchain and Crypto or any tech telated stuff.
+- 💬 Ask me about VOIP, IOT, Blockchain and Crypto or any tech related stuff.
 - 📫 How to reach me: linkedin.com/in/abul-walid-2216b73a
 - 😄 Pronouns: Hi/His